huangshu91/Isometric-Emblem/README.md

 	Formation - Stand United (positional bonuses)
 	Titles - (bonuses for unit achievements)
 	Rewards - (bonuses for objectives in stage)
+	Day/Night phase - (modifier based on time of day for certain units)

 NOTES: